Kitchen management software comes in all shapes and sizes. It makes choosing the system that is right for you all the more complicated.

-- Alert you to things that need attention, for example a dish that doesn’t reach its target margin or inventory discrepancies.
+- Alert you to things that need attention, for example, a dish that doesn’t reach its target margin or inventory discrepancies.

 You can see how this saves time in multiple areas of the business.
-The recipe cost, menu cost, profit margins are all calculated automatically.
+The recipe cost, menu cost, and profit margins are all calculated automatically.

 Automation tools are vital to save time, avoid errors, and get crucial insights that help improve operations.

 8. User-Friendly – Kitchen Management Software Your Teams Are Happy To Use Every Day